hassanbashiriii/phantomjs-video-capture/README.md

 # phantomjs-video-capture
-capture video from GSAP animations using phantomjs
+capture video from a web page (GSAP and bodymovin SVG animations) using phantomjs

 you need to have phantomjs and ffmpeg installed

-for capturing video follow instructions from link below https://mindthecode.com/recording-a-website-with-phantomjs-and-ffmpeg/
+for capturing video follow instructions from link below

+https://mindthecode.com/recording-a-website-with-phantomjs-and-ffmpeg/